maoivy/61040-a5/README.md

 - `403` if there is a user already logged in
 - `400` if username or password is in the wrong format
 - `409` if username is already in use
+- `413` if the bio is more than 140 characters long

 #### `PUT /api/users` - Update a user's profile